mobilerobot-io/mobilerobot.io/content/projects/control-system.md

 category: project
 ---

-## Problem Definition
+A key element of building progressive robotics, espcially if you are a Garage Mechanic like me, is having software that can be easily used in a variety different configurations, both hardware and software.

+In otherwords, we want to avoid re-writting software as much as possible.
+It can, arguable be the most time comsuming and complex aspect of many hardware projects.

+## Resuable Software is Mandatory

+We certainly do not want to _rewrite_ significant portions of code just because we have introduced a joy stick into our ecosystem.
+And we especially do not want copy and re-copy code from project to project leaving an unkempt mess of rats nested source code a long the way.

+#### For Example

-When setting out to create a Mobile Robot one is faced with a lot of choices, like how does the robot steer or control itself?
+When setting out to create a Mobile Robot one of the many choices we need to decide on are things like how does the robot steer and control itself?

 Does it have, legs, wheels or tracks?
 How will it be controlled, through computer vision, distance sensors or humans?

 ### What Platform and Language?